Skip to content

 Why it matters

 The mistake at both stages is anchoring on a monthly number instead of a payback.
-A $3,000 retainer that never books a fitting meeting is expensive; a $10,000 one that reliably fills your pipeline is cheap.
+A retainer that never books a fitting meeting is expensive at any price, and one that reliably fills your pipeline is cheap at a high one.
 Set the budget from what a closed customer is worth to you, prove the motion small, then scale spend against the cost per meeting and close rate you have actually seen, not a market average.

 Straight with you